 Asbestos Test Sample Size

-The lab needs approximately one to two square inches but it can be a long skinny strip, or a perfect square, whatever works best for you.
-Also, sample from the top down to substrate.
+When collecting a flooring sample for asbestos analysis, sample from the top down to substrate.
 Include any paper backing or mastic (glue).
-A sheet vinyl floor generally consists of three layers: the upper vinyl surface, a felt backing, and mastic (glue).
+A sheet vinyl floor generally consists of three layers: the upper vinyl surface, a felt backing, and mastic.
 A floor tile is usually two layers, the tile and the mastic.
-Sometimes there is leveling compound or a vapor barrier underneath.
-Those materials are suspect for asbestos as well.
-Cut them out with a hammer and wood chisel or carpet blade or any tool that will work for you.
-Place the contents in a ziplock back.
+Sometimes there is a leveling compound, or a vapor barrier present underneath a vinyl or floor tile.
+All materials from the vinyl/tile, down to the subfloor are considered suspect for asbestos and should be included in the sample.
+Cut the material out with a hammer and wood chisel (a favorite among our inspectors), carpet blade, or any tool that will work for you.

-Vermiculite was popularly used in attics and wall cavities.
-Although some methods require a gallon of material, most labs only require at least one good cup in order to make a qualitative determination as to the presence or absence of asbestos.
-Invert the plastic ziploc bag over your hand and sample from the top of the material, where grains are more coarse, down through to the bottom of the material, where grains are finer.
-Often the asbestos occurs as smaller, heavier grains that settle to the bottom of the attic floor or wall cavity.
+JSE Labs requires at least two cups of sample material in order to make a qualitative determination as to the presence or absence of asbestos.
+To collect a vermiculite sample, invert a plastic ziplock gallon-sized bag over your hand, and do your best to scoop material from the bottom of the material, capturing both the larger materials as well as the settled dust toward the bottom.
+Asbestos often occurs as smaller, heavier grains that settle to the bottom of the attic floor or wall cavity.
 Grab around the material, pull the bag around it, and seal.